 Tax Rebate for Uniform guide

-Do you wash your own uniform?
-If you do, you could claim a tax rebate on your uniform.
+Are you responsible for laundering your work uniform?
+Then you could claim a tax rebate on your uniform maintenance costs.

 To be able to claim you must: